Bidens temporarily evacuated from Delaware house after aircraft enters restricted airspace

 As is standard practice for presidential trips outside Washington, the Federal Aviation Administration published flight restrictions earlier this week before Biden’s beach town visit.
 The restrictions include a 10-mile radius no-fly zone contained with a 30-mile restricted zone.

 Federal regulations require pilots to check for flight restrictions along their route before taking off.
-Still, accidental airspace breaches, particularly around temporary restricted zones, are common.
+Still, accidental airspace breaches, particularly around temporarily restricted zones, are common.

 After the plane entered the restricted airspace, the Bidens were taken to a nearby fire station, Rehoboth Beach Fire Chief Chuck Snyder said to NBC News.